trflagg/DarwinDefenders/README.txt

 You can play the game on my website: http://hi-scor.es/ld24

-Please keep in mind that this code was all written in 48.
+Please keep in mind that this code was all written in 48 hours.
 It's not the prettiest, most-efficient, or best-organized -but it's fun.

 Highlights:
 src/Body.js - This is the hex body.
 Contains some collision detection & logic for placing the other parts.
 Just about everything had to be recursive so that bodies could connect to other bodies.